-A. The ATSA was the work product of Congressman Mica and other Members of the House of Representatives and the Senate, and was designed to strengthen the security of air transportation in the wake of the terrorist attacks on September 11, 2001.

-Congressman Mica was one of the principal drafters and sponsors of the ATSA, and, as such, he is an authoritative source regarding the legislative purpose and history of the ATSA.
+The ATSA was the work product of Congressman Mica and other Members of the House of Representatives and the Senate, and was designed to strengthen the security of air transportation in the wake of the terrorist attacks on September 11, 2001.
+As one of the principal drafters and sponsors of the ATSA, Congressman Mica is an authoritative source regarding the legislative purpose and history of the ATSA.